 Use the same skincare products you use on your face to moisturize your lips.
 Just make sure they contain soothing ingredients before applying.
 Using eye cream is a popular dry lip remedy as well because the skin under your eyes is just as fragile as your lips.

 When you need a product to smooth out cracked lips and treat the cold sores that accompany them, Blistex should be your go-to.
 It contains four different medications to restore moisture and heal damaged lips.

 Super-soothing vitamin E not only smooths out cracked lips but also protects them from environmental aggressors.
-We always make sure we have this lip balm in our bags before we leave our apartments and face the cold.
+We always make sure we have this lip balm— or one similar—in our bags before we face the cold weather.